-6000.
+- 6000.
 TERRORISM IN THE 21ST CENTURY.
 (3-3-0).
-This course is designed to provide students with a comprehensive understanding of the problems created by modern terrorists and political violence.
-It will define terrorism as seen by stakeholders and will look at security issues from local, state, national and international security in response to various acts of terrorism.

-- 6010.
+This course takes and unbiased approach to terrorism today and offers a lens into the history and status of terrorism around the world.
+It provides a global perspective and addresses in depth different regions of the world and the terrorist groups in each region.
+Students will examine terrorist events and groups, analyze responses to terrorist attacks, and scrutinize the resulting changes in terrorist strategies.
+Building from historical backgrounds to predictions about terrorism in the twenty-first century, students will step through each continent mapping out current and future trends we face. - 6010.
 ORGANIZATIONAL LEADERSHIP.
 (3-3-0).
 This course presents a comprehensive and integrative approach to leadership and management.
 It is based upon a frame work that analyzes leadership and management at three different levels: tactical, operational, and strategic leadership at the organizational level.
 The student will view various leadership applications and then design a leadership plan that will work for them. - 6020.
 PHILOSOPHY OF ETHICS.
 (3-3-0).
-This course begins with classic readings, and is supplemented with contemporary readings in socio-technical systems from the global perspective including: Eastern, Western, and indigenous approaches to appropriate technology.
+This course begins with an exposure to classic readings in philosophy, which are supplemented with contemporary readings in socio-technical systems from the global perspective including: Eastern, Western, and indigenous approaches to appropriate technology.
 Students will identify moral dilemmas and choices in organizational life and professional careers.
-It also examines how one can build or contribute to the development of the good in organizational structures. - 6030.
+It also examines how one can build or contribute to the development of the 'good' in organizational structures. - 6030.
 RESEARCH METHODS AND METHODOLOGY.
 (3-3-0).
-This course discusses and contrasts qualitative and quantitative research.
-It addresses intervention research using socio-economic approach to management.
-Quantitative research is number driven while qualitative research is using socio-economic status, surveys, and case studies to understand and plan an action to a problem. - 6040.
+This course exposes the student to qualitative and quantitative research methodologies.
+The primary focus of the course is the utilization of mixed methods research, an integrative format that seeks to facilitate the best approach for problem solving.
+The students will engage in practical applications of quantitative, qualitative and mixed methods research models through the use of systematic techniques for conducting research that utilizes the appropriate tools for specific research problems, while understanding the limitations and strengths of each method. - 6040.
 INDUSTRIAL-ORGANIZATIONAL PSYCHOLOGY.
 (3-3-0).
-This course identifies methods in which psychological theory and research have been applied to understand and enhance the effectiveness of leaders in an organizational environment.
+This course identifies methods in which psychological and social-psychological theories and research have been applied to understand and enhance the effectiveness of leaders in an organizational environment.
 Students will study organizational effectiveness and psychological principles in organizational and interpersonal dynamics. - 6050.
 POLICY AND GOVERNANCE IN MULTI-AGENCY COLLABORATION.
 (3-3-0).
-The course identifies the formation and creation of policy's used in a multi-agency organization.
-The course uses an intentional interdisciplinary focus (e.g. psychology, sociology, economics, and political science) to understand the complex nature of a developed and a developing society.
+The course examines the formation and creation of policies used in a multi-agency organization.
+The course uses an intentional interdisciplinary focus (e.g. psychology, sociology, economics, and political science) to understand the complex nature of organizations in developed and developing societies.